 Different types of biocompatibility testing

-The scope of testing recommended by the ISO 10993 standard depends on the type of medical device, the type of contact (e.g. intact skin vs. blood/tissue), and the duration of contact.
+The scope of testing recommended by ISO 10993-1 depends on the type of medical device, the type of contact (e.g. intact skin vs. blood/tissue), and the duration of contact.
 Different devices require different tests, so the testing plan and parameters must always be tailored for each product separately.

-More rigorous testing is needed when devices come into contact with blood or tissue for a prolonged period.
+More rigorous testing is needed when devices come into contact with blood or tissues other than intact skin for a prolonged period.
 Correspondingly, devices that are only meant to touch intact skin for a limited time require fewer tests.

 All medical devices intended to come into contact with the human body should undergo the following biocompatibility testing: